beliciataylor/academic-kickstart/content/authors/admin/_index.md

 - []
 ---

-I'm a student at Emory University majoring in Economics and Mathematics, minoring in English.
+I am a rising senior at Emory College of Arts & Sciences majoring in Economics and Mathematics with an English minor.
+I am seeking a research assistant job, and I aim to earn a PhD in Economics.
+I am interested in doing public economics research.
 I'm currently a research assistant working on a project using machine learning techniques and natural language processing in Python.